florianfelice/PYCOF/docs/modules/sql/sql.rst

 The function :py:meth:`pycof.sql.remote_execute_sql` can take into account `IAM <https://aws.amazon.com/iam/features/manage-users/>`_ user's credentials.
 You need to ensure that your credentials file :obj:`/etc/config.json` includes the IAM access and secret keys with the Redshift cluster information.
-The only argument to change when calling the function is to set :obj:`useIAM=True`.
+The only argument to change when calling the function is to set :obj:`connection='IAM'`.

 The function will then use the `AWS access and secret keys <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html>`_ to ask AWS to provide the user name and password to connect to the cluster.
 This is a much safer approach to connect to a Redshift cluster than using direct cluster's credentials.